-Before we start talking about how to win back customers who have strayed from their purchase, it’s a good idea to think about the reasons why customers don’t complete a transaction.
+Before we start talking about how to win back customers with an abandoned cart email, it’s a good idea to think about the reasons why customers don’t complete a transaction.
 After all, prevention is better than cure!
 Here are some common reasons why purchases aren’t completed:

 - Your checkout process is too complicated.
-The whole idea of online shopping is that it’s convenient, quick, and easy – meaning you can effortlessly carry out a transaction from the comfort of your own home.
 If your checkout process takes too long, your customers will quickly get bored and won’t have the patience to finish purchasing their chosen products.
 One thing that could slow down or complicate the checkout process is signing up or creating an account.
-If this isn’t 100% necessary for the transaction, we recommend you leave this step out of the process.
+If this isn’t necessary for the transaction, leave this step out of the process.

 - Shipping costs are too high.
 A lot of the time, sites entice customers with really good deals on products, but then deter them with unexpectedly high shipping fees.
-Consider offering free domestic shipping, or offering free shipping as part of a threshold spend (e.g. free shipping when you spend over $30) to make your shoppers feel satisfied that they are getting the best deal.
-If your shipping fees are high, try to think about ways you can bring them down.
-Perhaps you could change your delivery service, or make your packages smaller.
-It will definitely be worth it for your customers!
+Consider offering free domestic shipping, or offering free shipping as part of a threshold spend.

 - Not enough payment options.
-Today’s consumer environment is changing rapidly, and in order to keep up, you have to make your business as flexible as possible.
-If a customer is faced with limited payment options at the checkout, it is likely they will give up on the purchase from your store, and shop for their products elsewhere.
 Try to offer as many payment options as possible.
 Services like PayPal are a great option to have on offer, as this allows customers to quickly and easily complete a transaction without having to look for their card details.